 Graduates in Demand

-Welding is used in countless industries.
-Welders-especially those trained in the latest technology-are in constant, nation-wide demand.
+A profession known for its versatility, welding and fabrication can be applied in countless industries.
+Welders-especially those trained in the latest technology-are in constant, nationwide demand.

 What can I expect?

 Our program features hands-on, interactive training in our spacious welding facility, which features OSHA standard ventilation and customized welding booths.
 You'll learn brazing, arc welding, heliarc welding, metal inert gas (Tig and Mig) welding and oxyacetylene welding.
 You can expect the latest and best in welding instruction, including learning to operate automated (robotic) welding equipment and ultrasonic testing equipment.
 You'll also be exposed to related skills, like basic electricity and blueprint reading.
-As a graduate of our program, youll be eligible to take the American Welding Society Certification Guided Bend Test on 3/8 inch steel in the vertical and overhead position, using shielded-metal arc welding, gas-metal arc welding or flux-cored arc welding.
+As a graduate of our program, you'll be eligible to take the American Welding Society Certification Guided Bend Test on 3/8 inch steel in the vertical and overhead position, using shielded-metal arc welding, gas-metal arc welding or flux-cored arc welding.
 You have options!